AbdulSuboor-Syed/691-01-F21-DEV-Group1/Proposal/proposal.md

 * The user who is selling the book should fill out a form which gives general details about the book.

 * A user can look up books based on the details.
-This will be a drop-down box which would display all the books based on selected values.
+This will be a catalog and they can select the books they desired.

 ## **Benefits**